MicrosoftDocs/visualstudio-docs/subscriptions/admin-preferences.md

 ms.author: amast
 manager: shve
 ms.assetid: 0fe9eaa4-f589-429e-a443-13bf86637d5a
-ms.date: 07/07/2022
+ms.date: 09/28/2022
 ms.topic: conceptual
 description: Learn how to set preferences for language, contacts, subscription level and others in the Administration Portal
 ---

 # Set preferences for your agreements in the admin portal

 Super admins can set certain preferences in the Administration portal (admin portal) that will be applied globally for each agreement.
-These preferences will automatically populate subscription details for your admins when they are adding subscribers, and can only be modified globally by super admins.
+These preferences will automatically populate subscription details during assignment, simplifying the process for admins.
+Once set, agreement preferences can only be modified globally by super admins.

 ## Access preferences

-You must be signed in to the [admin portal](https://manage.visualstudio.com) using a sign-in ID that has super admin rights on the agreement in order to view or modify the preferences.
+To view or modify preferenes, you must be signed in to the [admin portal](https://manage.visualstudio.com) using a sign-in ID that has super admin rights on the agreement.

 To set your preferences:
 1. Sign in to the admin portal with an ID that has super admin privileges.